Eighty Years' War, 1566–1572: Events and developments

-Beeldenstorm (August – November 1566)
+Beeldenstorm (August–November 1566)

 The atmosphere in the Netherlands was tense due to preaching of Calvinist leaders, hunger after the bad harvest of 1565, and economic difficulties due to the Northern Seven Years' War.
 The Compromise of Nobles led to the lesser nobility of the Habsburg Netherlands offering a petition to governor-general Margaret of Parma on 5 April 1566 to moderate the placards against heresy which were used for persecuting Protestants.
 One of her aides supposedly insulted the nobles by calling them gueux, French for "beggars"; this word evolved to Dutch geuzen which the nobles and other dissidents would soon reappropriate as a badge of pride.
 On 9 April, the duchess decided to temporarily suspend them and await further instructions from king Philip II of Spain on what to do, but suspension of the placards emboldened the Protestants.
 Some returned from exile.
 Calvinists started to organise open-air sermons (hagepreken, "hedge-sermons") outside the city walls of many cities.
 Though these meetings were peaceful, their size alone caused anxiety for the authorities, especially as some of the people attending bore arms.
 Then, the situation deteriorated rapidly.
 On 1 August 1566, 2000 armed Calvinists tried to force entry to the walled town of Veurne, but they failed.
 They were led by Sebastiaan Matte, who was a hatmaker by trade, but turned into a Calvinist preacher.
 He and other Calvinist weavers from the industrial area around Ypres such as Jacob de Buzere then started attacking churches and destroying religious statuary in western Flanders.
 On 10 August 1566, their first target was a monastery church at Steenvoorde in Flanders (now in Northern France), which was sacked by a mob led by Sebastiaan Matte.
 This incident was followed by similar riots elsewhere in Flanders, and before long the Netherlands had become the scene of the Beeldenstorm.
 This iconoclastic movement was planned and organised by prominent Calvinists, who supervised the actions of men (who had no property themselves) in storming churches and other religious buildings to desecrate and destroy church art and all kinds of decorative fittings over most of the country.
 The number of actual statue-breakers appears to have been relatively small, and the exact backgrounds of the movement are debated, but in general local authorities did not rein in the vandalism.
-The actions of the iconoclasts drove the nobility into two camps, with Orange and other grandees opposing the movement and others, notably Henry of Brederode, supporting it.
+The actions of the iconoclasts drove the nobility into two camps, with Orange and other grandees opposing the movement and others, notably Hendrick van Brederode, supporting it.